-The Regional Transportation Plan (RTP) has at least a 20 year horizon and is necessary for the effective programming and implementation of transportation improvements.
-The RTP is predicated on demographic and economic assumptions and forecasts for the region.
+The Metropolitan Transportation Plan (MTP) has at least a 20-year horizon and is necessary for the effective programming and implementation of transportation improvements.
+The MTP is predicated on demographic and economic assumptions and forecasts for the region.
 It identifies the various transportation systems: roadways, public transportation (or transit), bicycle/pedestrian, and freight systems desired for the metropolitan community, as well as how the transportation modes interrelate with each other.
-The RTP summarizes the costs of the investments that will be needed, the resources necessary and expected to achieve the recommended improvements, and the resulting effects or impacts such investments will produce.
-The RTP serves as a guide for the investment of local, state, and federal resources and becomes a component of the Oklahoma Statewide Intermodal Transportation Plan.
+The MTP summarizes the costs of the investments that will be needed, the resources necessary and expected to achieve the recommended improvements, and the resulting effects or impacts such investments will produce.
+The long range MTP serves as a guide for the investment of local, state, and federal resources and becomes a component of the Oklahoma Statewide Intermodal Transportation Plan.
 It also serves as the foundation for plans to improve the overall transportation system.

-Public participation is an integral part of the RTP, and the plan itself must reflect the desires of the communities within the region to help them attain their transportation goals.
-To this end, INCOG, in addition to its outreach efforts as required by federal and state laws, will seek to interact with specific groups through techniques aiming to inform, involve, give feedback, and achieve significant participation, as outlined in Table 1 (page 14):
+Public participation is an integral part of the MTP, and the plan itself must reflect the desires of the communities within the region to help them attain their transportation goals.
+To this end, INCOG, in addition to its outreach efforts, as required by federal and state laws, may interact with specific groups through techniques aiming to inform, involve, give feedback, and achieve significant participation, as outlined in Table 4 (page 22):